hitrefresh/r3/README.md

 ## Why r<sup>3</sup>?
-Guy Kawasaki says, "the hardest part about getting started is getting started", and it's *so* true for procrastinators like us.
-All of us want to read articles, posts, and books about the things we're interested in; but something or the other gets in the way, and sometimes, we are just too lazy.
-Here, we say goodbye to all of that!
+Guy Kawasaki says, "the hardest part about getting started is getting started", and it's especially true for procrastinators like us.
+We all want to read articles, posts, and books about the things we're interested in; but something or the other gets in the way, and sometimes, we are just too lazy.
+Here, we say goodbye to all that!

-The main motivation behind creating this group is to motivate our lazy asses to do something productive in our spare time.
+The main motivation behind creating this group is to drive our lazy asses to do something productive in our spare time.
 We believe that a schedule and deadline will force us to participate more actively in reading and discussion.
 Each person in the group will give a talk in a round-robin fashion on a topic of their interest.
 We plan to have a session every Monday.

 ## Group Members
-Chetan, Pavan, Prabhav, Kashyap, Skanda, Udbhav, Pooja, Abhinav
+Abhinav, Chetan, Kashyap, Mayank, Pavan, Pooja, Prabhav, Radheshyam, Shashank, Skanda, Udbhav

 ## Schedule

+### Feb 5: Meltdown and Spectre (by Skanda)

+### Jan 30: Photography (by Shashank)

+### Jan 23: Canceled due to mass confusion (led by Shashank).

+### Jan 16: Discussion on Cryptocurrencies (led by Shashank)

+### Dec 4 - Jan 8: Holiday break.

 ### Nov 20 & 29 2017: Prosody of Indian languages (by Chetan)

-### Nov 13, 2017: (by Udbhav)
+### Nov 13, 2017: Principles of Economics, contd. (by Udbhav)

 ### Nov 6, 2017: Opiod Epidemic in American (by Pooja)
 Reference: [Doc](https://drive.google.com/open?id=1T76V2WUt6hf23vpaVioBAafl469xbcBd)